Chong-Sik Lee: Career

+Academic career

+Lee joined the political science department of the University of Pennsylvania in 1963 and taught the university's first course in Korean studies.
+This course led to the foundation of a Korean studies department, which he actively participated in.
+By the time of his death, he was Emeritus Professor of Political Science.
+He was also Eminent Scholar at Kyung Hee University, Research Professor at Korea University, and the Yongjae Chair Professor at Yonsei University.

-Lee’s academic career includes works about Korea’s history of communism, the division of the Korean Peninsula, and the origins of the Republic of Korea.
-He also researched major figures in modern Korean history such as Syngman Rhee, the first president of Korea (1948-1960); Lyuh Woon-hyung, a Korean politician and reunification activist in the 1940s; and Park Chung-hee, the third president of Korea (1963-1979) who seized power through a military coup.
+Lee's academic career includes works about Korea's history of communism, the division of the Korean Peninsula, and the origins of the Republic of Korea.
+He also researched major figures in modern Korean history such as Syngman Rhee, the first president of Korea; Lyuh Woon-hyung, a Korean politician and reunification activist in the 1940s; and Park Chung Hee, the third president of Korea, who seized power through a military coup.
 In particular, his works on Korea-Japan relations, communist movements in Manchuria, and the international relations of East Asia have been translated into many languages and are considered classics in East Asian studies.

-Having devoted more than five decades to collecting historical records, Lee remarked, “By reading various records, I can gain insight as to why certain events occurred, what led to the occurrence of these events, and why historical figures took particular actions.”
-Lee often told his students that “the true advancement of scholarship is only possible through a repetitive process of inquiry” and advised them to “accept new theories but to investigate with curiosity when these theories are unconvincing.”
+Having devoted more than five decades to collecting historical records, Lee remarked, "By reading various records, I can gain insight as to why certain events occurred, what led to the occurrence of these events, and why historical figures took particular actions."
+Lee often told his students that "the true advancement of scholarship is only possible through a repetitive process of inquiry" and advised them to "accept new theories but to investigate with curiosity when these theories are unconvincing."

 He was the author of The Politics of Korean Nationalism (University of California Press, 1963) and Kim Kyu-sik ui saengae (The Life of Kim Kyu-sik), Seoul: Shingu Munhwasa, 1974.
 Other books include Park Chung Hee: From Poverty to Power (KHU Press) and A 21st Century View of Post-Colonial Korea (Kyung Hee University Press).
 He has contributed to China Quarterly, Asian Survey, Journal of Asian Studies, Journal of International Affairs and other periodicals.
+Lee published an autobiography in 2020 that covered his life until 1974, but "left out the rest of the stories for next time".

-Lee died on August 17, 2021 at the age of 90.
+Lee died at 9:15 am on August 17, 2021, in Philadelphia, at the age of 90, from complications from myelodysplastic syndrome.